Police: Las Vegas journalist dies in stabbing outside home

 LAS VEGAS (AP) — A Las Vegas investigative reporter was stabbed to death outside his home and police are looking for a suspect, authorities said.

-Las Vegas Metropolitan Police officers found journalist Jeff German dead with stab wounds around 10:30 a.m.
-Saturday after authorities received a 911 call, reported the Las Vegas Review-Journal.
+Las Vegas Metropolitan Police officers found journalist Jeff German, 69, dead with stab wounds around 10:30 a.m.
+Saturday after authorities received a 911 call, the Las Vegas Review-Journal reported.

+German died of “multiple sharp force injuries” in a homicide, the Clark County Office of the Coroner/Medical Examiner said Sunday.

-It appears the 69-year-old German was in an altercation with another person that led to the stabbing, which is believed to be an isolated incident, police said.
+It appears German was in an altercation with another person that led to the stabbing, which is believed to be an isolated incident, police said.

 “We believe the altercation took place outside of the home,” Capt.
 Dori Koren, a Las Vegas Metropolitan Police Department spokesman, said at a news conference.
 “We do have some leads.
 We are pursuing a suspect but the suspect is outstanding.”